-BA (Hons) Television and Video Production alumna Natalie Green has recently finished working on one of this year’s most popular reality TV shows – Love Island.
+BA (Hons) Television Production alumna Natalie Green has recently finished working on one of this year’s most popular reality TV shows – Love Island.

 Natalie worked as a camera operator, and spent nine weeks based in Majorca filming the show.
 She talked to us about how the opportunity came about, what she did day-to-day, and her favourite memories.

 How did the opportunity to work on Love Island come about?

 When working as a camera operator or hothead operator in outside broadcast you're employed by a technical services company who will essentially 'provide' operators to a production.
 However a lot of this often comes down to the directors on the job and who they specifically request.
 That's not always the case, but in this instance I was working with a director on another job and we got talking about his work on Love Island; I saw this as an opportunity to mention my interest in working on the show.
 From that he passed my details on to the unit manager for the show and after a couple of anxious months waiting and a few emails back and forth, I got an offer for the job!

 As a hothead operator my role was to operate the remote cameras inside the villa.
 There are around 75 cameras and just two operators on at any one time.
 You can only operate one camera at a time, which can get a bit manic when people are constantly moving around!
 I work alongside a director who would ask for specific shots, but I would also offer up my own shots when possible.
 When working with directors, you quickly learn what they do and don't like in terms or angles, framing and shot sizes.
 As well as this it was important to make sure the lenses were clean.
 As I was on the morning shift this meant checking all the cameras on my monitor for any smudges, scratches or marks and going out to clean the lenses if they needed it.